Chapter 44 BWV 149 Man singet mit Freuden vom Sieg

 The text calls upon the sacred watchmen (i.e. the angels) to be vigilant.
 The night (i.e. a metaphor of our earthly lives) is almost over and we cannot rest until we can gaze upon the very face of the Father.
 Various commentators have suggested that the rolling bassoon quavers evoke the vigilant watchmen, although why Bach chose the quirky tone quality of the bassoon for this purpose is not clear.

 Constant canonic writing conjoins the alto and tenor as one; we are all united in this journey to meet our Maker.
-In the A section the tenor leads the soprano, both lines melting into a stream of quavers (borrowed from the ritornello) accentuating wachsam—-vigilance.
+In the A section the tenor leads, both lines melting into a stream of quavers (borrowed from the ritornello) accentuating wachsam—-vigilance.
 In the rewritten A section (bar 85) the vocal roles are reversed.
 (The reasons for the adjustments to the reprised section are fully discussed in chapter 39, C 171/2).

 The restless yearning for the day of death is forcefully depicted in the middle section (from bar 52).
 The predominant direction of the canonic lines is now downward, the quality of craving intensified by the chromatic harmonies from bar 69.
 A particularly delicious touch may be found in the repeated interrupted cadence (bars 33-4 and 101-2).
 Is it intended to remind us that the night is not yet over and there is more to come?
 Or is it a musical reminder of the moment of death, a dramatic but temporary hiatus in the journey between this world and the next?

 The chorale is sung through twice to accommodate two stanzas.
 In short, it is a continued prayer for the angels to bear one′s soul gently and painlessly to the appointed place at the allotted time.
 In return, our clear duty is to praise God eternally.